L. L. Bean liked to hunt and fish more than he liked to work, and his first attempt at running a clothing store failed miserably.

 He was pushing 40 when he had the idea that would make him a household name.
-He was fresh off a hunting trip in the Maine woods that failed because his boots got wet and his feet were cold and sore.
+He came off a hunting trip in the Maine woods that failed because his boots got wet, leaving his feet cold and sore.
 A local cobbler helped him graft leather uppers to a pair of rubber work boot bottoms.
-He got hold of a list of non-resident holders of Maine hunting licenses and produced a three-page flyer that proclaimed,
+He then got hold of a list of non-resident holders of Maine hunting licenses and produced a three-page flyer with a proclamation.

 You cannot expect success hunting deer or moose if your feet are not properly dressed.
 The Maine Hunting Shoe is designed by a hunter who has tramped the Maine woods for the last 18 years.
 We guarantee them to give perfect satisfaction in every way.